TheMarex/prosem-presentation/TITLE.md

 ## $UPATH$ vs. $PATH$

-* Seem similar, but can be used to charaterize the space complexity classes $L$ and $NL$
+* Seem similar, but can be used to characterize the space complexity classes $L$ and $NL$

 * Using *randomization* we can solve $UPATH$ without non-determinism only using logarithmic bounded space